iotauth/iotauth/auth/library/README.md

-# library directory
+# The library module
 ---
-This directory contains the classes used to implement the IoT Authentication Server and the access the SQLite DB
+This module contains the classes used to implement the IoT Authentication Server and the access the SQLite DB

 ---

-# build library
+# build the module library
 > the module **"library"** can be build using maven

-> > mvn clean install
+* mvn clean install *

 ----

-# test library
+# testing the module library
 > library has built in JUnit and it can be executed with the next command.
 #### How To

-> > mvn test -pl library
+* mvn test -pl library *